Close

 Income Tax Slab for Super Senior Citizens (Women Above 80 Years) (FY 2025-26)

 Taxpayers above 80 years are classified as super senior citizens.
-The income tax slab for women in India offers higher tax exemption benefits.
+The women's tax slab for old and new regimes in India offers higher tax exemption benefits.
 The updated tax rates for FY 2025-26 are:

 Old Tax Regime